MXET/resources/methods.md

 This is a page to educate students on methods for prototyping in multidisciplinary design projects.
 Hope you benefit from these lessons taken from my experience + 1 decade of observing senior design projects, and graduate research projects.

 # Videos
-Tutorials by video to complement your educatinal materials.
+Tutorials by video to complement your educational materials.

 ## Aluminum Extrusions
 Rails, brackets, examples, and SOLIDWORKS demonstration to save you tons of time.
 All the top information for building with aluminum extrusions - please watch before you plan your design!